graphql/express-graphql/README.md

 ## Persisted Documents

-Putting control of the query in to clients hands is one of the primary benefits of GraphQL.
+Putting control of the query into clients' hands is one of the primary benefits of GraphQL.
 Though when this is deployed to production naively, it is possible to end up uploading and revalidating the same document text across all clients of a particular deployment.
 It can even be problematic within a single client, sending